Devourer Demon Hunter DPS Guide — Midnight Season 1

 • Range

 Most spells have a max range of 25 yards.
-Also has a number of abilities that either move you into, or out of, melee range when used.
+It also has a handful of specific abilities that either move you into, or out of, melee range when used, making it somewhat of a ranged/melee hybrid.

 • ResourcesFury / Souls